sigmaco/qwadro/README.md

 This new, independent phase is called "Engineering Phase II".
 Because of this initial entanglement, certain names are kept familiar to RenderWare, and a new project of ammendment to the Qwadro, called ARX, is being developed to fulfill the total decouplement of RenderWare from Qwadro ecosystem.

-## Advanced Video Graphics Extensions & Experiments (AVX)
+## Advanced Video Graphics Extensions (AVX)
 A modern, sanitized, redefined, orthogonal architectural Vulkan-flavored refactory of OpenGL Core.

-Advanced Video Graphics Experimental (AVX) is an amendment to the **Acceleration Framework Experimental** (**AFX**) extending the Qwadro Execution Ecosystem with a complete, scalable, hardware-accelerated video graphics foundation.
+Advanced Video Graphics Extensions (AVX) is an amendment to the **Acceleration Framework Experimental** (**AFX**) extending the Qwadro Execution Ecosystem with a complete, scalable, hardware-accelerated video graphics foundation.
 AVX is designed by SIGMA Technology Group to redefine and stabilize the OpenGL Core API.
 Part of this has been previously known as SIGMA GL/2.

 Instead of introducing an entirely new graphics API, AVX reorganizes, sanitizes, and future-proofs the existing GL model by providing: